Why Learn Mandarin Chinese in China?

 2. Beijing and Shanghai are Attractive Cities to Foreign Learners

 Beijing and Shanghai possess the highest number of international students in China.
 Beijing, China’s capital, is home to more than 21 million people.
-It is a city that illustrates China’s fascinating ancient history through art, architecture and customs, located just 70 kilometres from the Great Wall of China.
+It is a city that illustrates China’s fascinating ancient history through art, architecture and customs, located just 70km from the Great Wall of China.

-Beijing has become one of the world’s leading centres for culture, education, language and science.
-Away from the centre, the city is also much more affordable to live in than you would expect, with shared accommodation around half the price of equivalent housing in New York or London.
+Beijing has become one of the world’s leading centers for culture, education, language and science.
+Away from the centre, the city is also much more affordable to live in than you would expect.
+Shared accommodation is around half the price of equivalent housing in New York or London.

 Shanghai is China’s largest city, central to the Chinese economy.
 Unlike Beijing, the city is quintessentially modern in appearance, offering its own unique charm.

-Studying Mandarin in Beijing or Shanghai will enable you to explore the various aspects of modern China, familiarise yourself with daily life and understand local residents.
+Studying Mandarin in Beijing or Shanghai will enable you to explore the various aspects of modern China, and understand local residents.
 This dynamic, instead of learning Mandarin solely online, provides a platform from which to progress quickly in Mandarin.

 3. It’s a Great Opportunity to See Rural China